-Usually, we make first the scatter plot using collected data and take a look...
+Usually we make first the scatter plot using collected data and take a look...

-- The solid lines above are called approximating curves and the approximation of parameters - What we need to work out is the equation of this curve, ex. y = a + bx, the variable x is the independent variable, and y is the dependent variable. - That task is called curve fitting. - Often to understand the relation, we may need to apply some transformation(s) to the variables
+- The solid lines above are called approximating curves - What we need to work out is the equation of this curve - That task is called curve fitting - Often to understand the relation, we may need to apply some transformation(s) to the variables - NOTE.
+This is related to the approximation of parameters